Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 To start, you will need an Azure subscription to which you have resource creation permissions.
 A free trial subscription is sufficient for learning and experimenting with the solution.

-First, go to the [CIQS solution webpage](https://aka.ms/pricingciqs) and deploy the solution.
+To install the solution in your subscription, first go to the [CIQS solution webpage](https://aka.ms/pricingciqs) and deploy the solution.
 * The name you give your solution becomes a name for the resource group for tracking your resources and spending.
-* Choose a location that is geographically to your business users.
+* Choose a location that is close geographically to your business users.
-* Click Create
+* Click Create.

 The deployment goes through several provisioning and setup steps, using a combination of Azure Resource Manager (ARM) templates and Azure Functions.